Eggplant can be a temperamental plant to grow. But it’s also a plant that, once established, will keep giving and giving all season long.

 This site contains affiliate links.
 If you make a purchase using one of these links, I may earn a commission.
-Please click here for more information about cookies collected and our privacy policy.
+Please see my disclosure page for more information about cookies collected and our privacy policy.

 When we have a produce drawer overflowing with eggplant, Polpette di Melanzane is the number one dinner requested by my kids.

-Okay, so really they are just baked eggplant balls but the Italian name sounds nicer!
-If you would like to try making some, here’s what you’ll need:
+Okay, so really they are just baked eggplant meatballs but the Italian name sounds nicer!

-How to Make Baked Eggplant “Meatballs”:
+How to Make Baked Eggplant Meatballs:

 Here’s what you need: